MicroEJ/docs/ApplicationDeveloperGuide/managedc/memory.rst

     char my_static_data[100];

-The C code is compiled with the following options: ``-Wl,--no-entry -nostdlib -Wl,--export=my_static_data -Wl,--stack-first``.
+The C code is compiled with the following options: ``-Wl,--no-entry -nostdlib -Wl,--export-all -Wl,--stack-first``.

 The next table shows the impacts of additionnal options on the allocated linear memory size: